Thompson Creek’s Helpful Bathroom Safety Tips For Aging In Place In Annapolis, MD

-In our previous installment, “Bathroom Safety for Aging in Place”, we discussed the concept of aging in place.
+In our previous installment of, “Bathroom Safety for Aging in Place”, we discussed the concept of aging in place.
 Many seniors are self-reliant and usually aren’t willing to trade their independent lifestyles for life in assisted-living.

-Considering increasingly more seniors are choosing to age in place, in-home safety should be on the top of the list of considerations for them.
-Specifically, bathroom safety should be of the utmost importance.
+Increasingly more seniors in Maryland are choosing to age in place, so in-home safety should be on the top of the list of considerations for them.
+Specifically, bathroom safety is of the utmost importance, and not all homes are equipped with elderly-friendly bathrooms.

 Aging-In-Place Bathroom Safety Ideas